Wednesday, January 30, 2008

 The following annotated image depicts an S-200 launch site at Tolicha Peak.
 There would appear to be a second missile, albeit with the control surfaces removed, nearby.
 The 5N62 (SQUARE PAIR) engagement radar is not colocated with the launch facility and was not readily identified, but the facility 0.47 kilometers to the southwest is a candidate.

 The most interesting facility found at Tolicha Peak is the S-300P launch site.
 It would appear that a nearly complete collection of radars is present, as well as two TELs and a 40V6 mast assembly.
-The 40V6 is used to mount either the 30N6 (FLAP LID) engagement radar or the 76N6 (CLAM SHELL) low altitude detection radar on a 23.8 meter mast to provide better performance in areas with varied terrain or vegetation.
+The 40V6 is used to mount either the 5N63S (FLAP LID) engagement radar or the 76N6 (CLAM SHELL) low altitude detection radar on a 23.8 meter mast to provide better performance in areas with varied terrain or vegetation.
 The shadow cast by the southern 5P85 TEL seems to indicate that it is a 5P85S, complete with the control compartment for controlling the adjacent 5P85D TEL.
-The vehicle which is most likely the 30N6 engagement radar vehicle appears to have the radar array lowered in the travel configuration.
-Given the presence of the mobile TELs and the mobile 30N6 radar, the system present here is likely either an S-300PS or S-300PM.
+The vehicle which is most likely the 5N63S engagement radar vehicle appears to have the radar array lowered in the travel configuration.
+Given the presence of the mobile TELs and the mobile 5N63S radar, the system present here is likely either an S-300PS or export-standard S-300PMU.

-The following annotated image depicts the Tolicha Peak S-300PS/PM facility:
+The following annotated image depicts the Tolicha Peak S-300PS facility:

 Close examination of the terrain in the vicinity of the Tolicha Peak Electronic Combat Range would seem to display impact craters, providing further evidence that actual SAM firings may be taking place here.
 As the United States does not actively list any of the aforementioned SAM systems in its operational inventory, it is likely that some sort of test work does take place here.
 It is also possible that the associated radar systems are in fact also used against aircraft flying on the Nellis AFB Range to provide more realistic electronic combat training.